SlightHeadache/choctopus44/README.md

 ### Notes

- * Single pin sockets and the slide switch are only have an use case if you plan on using a Nice!Nano or equivalent, since their use case is only battery related.
+ * Single pin sockets and the slide switch only have an use case if you plan on using a Nice!Nano or equivalent as they are used for managing battery connection.
- * The length of the required stand-offs is highly dependant on the used battery (assuming one is used at all), MCU socket, and other such parts.
+ * The length of the required stand-offs is highly dependant on the used battery and its orientation (assuming one is used at all), and the used MCU socket.
 With the listed screws and stand offs, a 5mm thick battery can fit between the MCU and the MCU cover without much issue as long as the the MCU socket is slim enough.
  * Using the listed slide switch requires cutting two traces and some hand wiring thanks to a mistake I made while reading datasheets.
-Reference pictures TBA.
+See [Slide Switch Handwiring Guide](documents/slide_switch_handwiring_guide.md) for documentation.

 ## Firmwares